IkeThermite/the-commonplace-book/content/docs/3-areas/brazilian-jiu-jitsu/gff_6_guard_passing.md

 **Getting Underneath His Legs**
 Don't try to swim or pummel underneath his legs with your arms!
 This will expose you to various types of open guard, i.e., Lasso and Spider variations.
 {{< /hint >}}

+## The Over Under Pass
+- Closely connected to Double Under; both work by controlling opponent's hips.
+- So mechanically efficient and conceptually simple, it doesn't really need combinations.
+- Open Guard is only effective when my opponent has one knee on each side of his Centerline.
+With the Over Under Pass, I am moving both knees to one side of his centerline.

+*Training partner is on his back, knees tucked to his chest, heels pulled to his buttocks.
+I'm standing, approaching the guard.*
+- Stay outside his Toeline.
+Left Straight Low Pants Grip.
+By his ankle, on the outside.
+To get this grap, slap his foot with my right hand towards my left.
+- Use the heel of my hand to control his foot.
+- Right hand posts on his left knee, on the inside.
+- Drive his heel to his buttocks and step to the left, then in, pinching both my knees over my partner's ankle.
+- Right hand slides underneath his knee, Scoop Grip, reaching for his belt or gi.
+- I "dive" over his trapped knee, sliding my left bicep to the front and connect my chin to my right thumb.
+My left hip is lower than my right hip; I'm asymmetrical.
+Keep this position throughout!
+- Push with my left hand, and walk my feet up towards him, until my whole body is aligned with his Hipline.
+- Catch his knee underneath my hip.
+Once I've caught his knee, I release my left hand and move it to his hamstring.
+- The I can "carry" his legs back to the centerline.
+- Bring my left foot forward and post tightly against his leg.
+Then Backstep my right leg out.
+    - I may need to straighten my right leg first and Windshield wiper.
+- Bring right knee as wedge underneath his knee.
+Follow if I must.
+- Take left hand to control his head, gripping behind his neck.
+Pull him into me to finish the pass.
+    - Alternative: I can bring my right hand over his far hip and pull his legs back, until my elbow touches my knee.

+Full Technique Run Through: Disc 3 00:42:54